sparklemotion/nokogiri/doc/xml/parsing.md

 ### Attribute-List Declarations

-Nokogiri parses an attribute-list declaration into a Nokogiri::XML::AttributeDecl object.
+\Nokogiri parses an attribute-list declaration into a Nokogiri::XML::AttributeDecl object:

 ```
 xml = <<DOCTYPE